kahhongt/diametriclabs/README.md

 ## Overview

-This website serves as the primary landing page for Diametric Labs, featuring:
+This website serves as the primary landing page for Fluffy, featuring:

-- Information about the Solaris experiment
+- Information about the Product
 - Company mission and team background
 - Beta program registration